w3c/wot-security/wot-security-metadata.md

 a `"security" : "bearerTokenConfig"` entry.
 As bearer tokens need to be protected from interception they should only be used in combination with secure transport.
+Alternatively, the security configuration could be given at the global scope and only overridden for the exceptions.

 **To Discuss**: Should TD validation flag insecure configurations, such as basic authentication or bearer tokens